PHY ED 1124 Principles and Practice in 1st Aid and Cardiopulmonary Resuscitation: 1 semester hour

 PHY ED 6485 Theory of Exercise and Cardiovascular Disease Risk Factor Management: 3 semester hours

 Prerequisites: Completion of PHY ED 6484 or equivalent.
 A study of the effects of exercise on the basic epidemiology, physiology, and management of unavoidable and avoidable cardiovascular risk factors.
 Special attention will be given to the examination of the effect of exercise in the management of cardiovascular disease risk.

 Selected problems to meet the needs of individual students.

-Prerequisites: Graduate Standing, one graduate course in Curriculum and Instruction, and permission of the instructor.
+Prerequisites: Graduate Standing, one graduate course in Curriculum and Instruction, and consent of instructor.
 Independent study into the current research, literature, and issues in the areas of physical education curriculum and instruction.

 Prerequisites: Graduate standing, one graduate course in motor behavior, and permission of the instructor.
 Independent study into the current research, literature, and issues in the area of motor behavior.